20 Oct 2020

 Presentation of the Reports | Jacqueline Alvarez | UNEP

 Discussion on the Reports | Marcos A. ORELLANA | UN Special Rapporteur

 The science policy interface is particularly important for the mandate of the Special Rapporteur on the implications for human rights of the environmentally sound management and disposal of hazardous substances and wastes, which is turning 25 years this year.
 It was born out of the concern of growing environmental concern of environmental justice of hazardous waste generate in Europe being dumped in Africa.
 It was expended in 2011, by consensus, by the Human Right Council to address the lifecycle of hazardous stances and waste.
 At the last Human Right Council, the mandate was renewed by consensus.
 It explicitly introduced in its resolution language on the science policy interface.

 The right to enjoy the benefit of scientific progress is particularly important as we have seen around the world disinformation campaigns during elections.
-There are actors that believed that any regulation adopted for the protection of health, the environment or safety is an assault on the free market, the national sovereignty or for profit.
+There are actors that believe that any regulation adopted for the protection of health, the environment or safety is an assault on the free market, the national sovereignty or for profit.
 Against these abuses the right to science offers a critical safeguard.
 Scientific information is particularly important on chemicals and waste to prevent risk and exposure, and secure remedies.
 Information is essential.

 For many years the right to science was not adequately studied in the human rights field, but it finds its anchor in the International Covenant on Economic, Social and Cultural rights.
 Article 15, protects the rights to benefit from scientific progress.

 In April 2020, the Committee on Economic Social and Cultural Rights released a general comment on this right,which offers important guidance.
 It talks about the critical importance of the use of scientific evidence in decision making and policy.
 It also affirms the precaution principle regarding the risk of the scientific process.
 The Committee lays out obligations in its general comment, for example: